Photo of Dr. Patrick R. Grzanka, Director of the Social Action Research Team.

 Director

 Patrick R. Grzanka, Ph.D. [he/him] is University Diversity and Social Transformation Professor of Women’s and Gender Studies and Psychology at the University of Michigan.
 Before joining the faculty at UM, he was Professor of Psychology, the inaugural Divisional Dean for Social Sciences in the College of Arts of Sciences, and Director of the Social Action Research Team (SART) at the University of Tennessee’s flagship campus in Knoxville.
 Grzanka founded SART in 2010 at Arizona State University, where he taught in Barrett, the Honors College.
 His interdisciplinary work explores intersecting dimensions of social inequality, with a focus on race, gender, and sexualities.
 He uses theory and methods from sociology, critical psychology, science & technology studies, and feminist and queer studies to inform critical research on how social institutions (re)produce harm and inequality.
-Grzanka is the 2018 recipient of the Michele Alexander Early Career Award from the Society for the Psychological Study of Social Issues (SPSSI), for which he served as President from 2023-2024.
-He is the recipient (with co-author Elizabeth R. Cole) of the 2023 George A. Miller Award for Outstanding Recent Article in General Psychology from APA Division 1 (Society for General Psychology).
-He is also the 2023 recipient of the Distinguished Contribution to Public Policy Award from the Society for the Psychology of Sexual Orientation and Gender Diversity.
-Grzanka is Fellow of American Psychological Association divisions 9 (SPSSI), 17 (Society for Counseling Psychology), 35 (Society for the Psychology of Women), and 44 (Society for the Psychology of Sexual Orientation and Gender Diversity).
+He is currently working on a book about the intertwined politics of sexuality and science, as well as various projects on abortion attitudes, heterosexualities, and critical methods.
+With Elizabeth R. Cole, he is the co-editor of the Journal of Social Issues.
+From 2023-2024, he was President of the Society for the Psychological Study of Social Issues.
 Terminally undisciplined, Grzanka holds a Ph.D. in American studies and a B.A. in journalism, both from the University of Maryland.